SSameer20/crypto-tracer/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-for Deployment we have used vercel and also for integration.
+for Deployment we have used vercel for server hosting.

 ### `npm run build` fails to minify